 Am I eligible if I've received a previous scholarship?

 Anyone who meets the basic requirements will be considered for a scholarship.
 You must reapply each year in which you are eligible.

 If the CPO is deployed can the spouse sign by Power of Attorney (POA)?
 If so, do you need a copy of the POA attached to the application?

-All we need from the spouse is the application and the sponsor's (chief) name.
+All we need from the spouse is the application and the sponsor's (Chief) name.
 The spouse or guardian can sign on the sign the sponsor / guardian line.

 Do we need to submit SAT scores with the application?
 How about college acceptance letters?